Abu Dhabi Grand Prix: 2014–2021: V6 Hybrid era

+2022–present: Ground effect era

 The 2022 Abu Dhabi Grand Prix was held on 20 November 2022.
 The race was won by Max Verstappen with Charles Leclerc in second, and Sergio Pérez in third.

+The 2023 Abu Dhabi Grand Prix was held on 26 November 2023 and was won by Verstappen ahead of Leclerc and George Russell.
+By this point, Verstappen had secured the Drivers' Championship at the Qatar Grand Prix sprint event, and the Constructors' Championship in Japan.
+Winning the Grand Prix, Verstappen became the first driver to lead one thousand laps in a single season, and the only driver to have completed every racing lap in the 2023 season.

 Circuit

 The Yas Marina Circuit was designed by Hermann Tilke and is located on Yas Island – a 2550 ha island on the east coast of Abu Dhabi.
 The 2009 Abu Dhabi Grand Prix was the first major event to take place on the circuit.

 In June 2021, Saif Al Noaimi, acting CEO of Abu Dhabi Motorsports Management, announced that modifications to the track's Grand Prix layout had been approved, with the modifications being completed in time for the 2021 Abu Dhabi Grand Prix.
-The turn 5/6 chicane and turn 7 hairpin were replaced by a single, widened hairpin, now turn 5; the triple chicane and 90 degree left hander at turns 11-14 were replaced by a single, sweeping banked curve, now turn 9; and the radiuses of turns 17–19 (now 12-14), and the penultimate turn 20 (now 15), were widened to allow cars to carry more speed through the third sector.
+The turn 5–6 chicane and turn 7 hairpin were replaced by a single, widened hairpin, now turn 5; the triple chicane and 90 degree left hander at turns 11–14 were replaced by a single, sweeping banked curve, now turn 9; and the radiuses of turns 17–19 (now 12–14), and the penultimate turn 20 (now 15), were widened to allow cars to carry more speed through the third sector.